-A community property state is one in which all marital property is divided equally between spouses in a divorce.
-Each spouse has an automatic half-interest in the property and debts acquired during the marriage, with the exception of anything received by way of an inheritance.
-Assets acquired before the date of marriage or after the date of separation are not considered included in this calculation.
+In most cases, community property is marital property the husband and wife own together.
+With community property, each spouse might have an automatic half-interest in the property and debts acquired during the marriage.
+Assets acquired before the date of marriage or after the date of separation are usually not included in this calculation.
 Community property can include the following:

 Community Property States

 There are nine community property states in the U.S. with Alaska and Tennessee considered opt-in states:

 Property Division in Community Property States

-Courts in community property states automatically divide all marital property equally between spouses in a divorce.
-The division of property may be in the form of one spouse retaining title to certain marital assets, such as the house or a vacation home, and the other receiving a combination of some assets and a cash payment designed to make up any difference in value so that each person leaves the marriage with an equal amount in marital property.
+Courts in community property states typically divide all marital property equally between spouses in a divorce.
+The division of property may be in the form of one spouse retaining the titles to certain marital assets, such as the house or a vacation home, and the other receiving a combination of some assets and a cash payment to make up any difference in value.
+This way, each person leaves the marriage with an equal amount of marital property.

 Not All Property Is Marital Property

 Not all property the couple owns is considered marital property.
 Anything that is not considered marital property is not divided equally in community property states.
 Marital property excludes:

 - Property acquired before the marriage or after the date of separation